CtrlK

 Suggestions

-Make code examples executable by including all type definitions (StepResult, SagaResult, Order, etc.) or use simpler self-contained examples.
+Make code examples truly executable by defining all referenced types (StepResult, SagaResult, Order, etc.) or use simpler self-contained examples that can actually run.

 DimensionReasoningScore